Aljunied Group Representation Constituency: 2015: Vote recount and near-loss

 In 2015, a PAP team led by Yeo Guat Kwang, then-MP for Ang Mo Kio GRC and former MP for Aljunied GRC, contested Aljunied GRC.
-After the vote count was completed, they requested a recount as the initial difference in votes between the PAP and WP teams was less than 2% of the vote.
-Following the recount, Aljunied GRC's electoral result was declared last at around 3.10am the morning after Election Day; the unchanged WP team retained it by only 1.9% of the vote, or 2,612 votes.
+After the vote count was completed, said team requested a recount as the initial difference in votes between the PAP and WP teams was under 2% of the vote.
+Following the recount, Aljunied GRC's electoral result was declared last at around 3.10am the morning after Election Day; the unchanged WP team retained it by 1.9% of the vote, or 2,612 votes.
 (Note: 1.92% or 2,626 votes after counting of overseas votes.)
 It was later revealed that the PAP had won in the divisions of Serangoon and Paya Lebar, which Yeo and Murali Pillai would respectively have represented, by around 300 votes each.

 2020: WP entrenchment

 In 2020, Low and Chen Show Mao declined to run for re-election.
-Led by new party leader Pritam Singh, the WP retained the GRC with 59.95% of the vote, a 9% swing in their favour from the previous election.
+Led by new party leader Pritam Singh, the WP retained the GRC with 59.95% of the vote, a positive swing of 9% from the previous election.

 Resignation of Leon Perera

 In July 2023, a video surfaced that allegedly showed Leon Perera holding hands "intimately" with fellow WP member Nicole Seah.
 On 19 July, Singh revealed that the two had begun an affair some time after the 2020 general election, which had ended before the video surfaced.
 Perera resigned from Parliament and the WP on the same day while Seah had already done so the previous day.
-After Perera's resignation, the workload for Serangoon was distributed among the other MPs in Aljunied GRC.
+After Perera's resignation, the workload for Serangoon was distributed among the other MPs for Aljunied GRC.